-- 2. In special cases, the Board of Examiners may allow a student to take an examination in a form other than a written examination.
-A request for this must be substantiated. - 3.
+- 1. In special cases, the Board of Examiners may allow a student to take an examination in a form other than a written examination.
+A request for this must be substantiated. - 2.
 An oral examination is held by at least two examiners.
-Deviations must be approved by the Board of Examiners.
-The course coordinator should submit a reasoned request.
-If an oral exam is permitted by one examiner, an audio recording must be made of the oral exam.
-See also article 19 for the storage time of an audio recording. - 4.
-A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations. - 5.
+Deviation of this rule must be approved by the Board of Examiners.
+See also Article 19 of the TER.
+The course coordinator should therefor submit a substantiated request.
+In case the oral exam by one examiner is permitted by the Board of Examiners, the oral exam should be recorded (audio and/or video) and stored for 2 months to be counted from the registration of the grade in Osiris (see also article 19 of the Rules & Guidelines from the Board of Examiners for the storage time of an audio recording). - 3.
+A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations. - 4.
 In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time.
 The way in which the result of an examination is expressed can also be changed from a 1-10 scale to a pass-fail decision.
 The Board of Examiners will decide on this matter in consultation with the examiner.